 Studded bodywork, mostly studless chassis

-3 -- 1 PF-XL each on front and rear track sets; 1 PF-L for steering
+3 in all -- 1 PF-XL each on front and rear track sets; 1 PF-L for steering

 3 PF LED pairs: Headlights, tail lights, dome light in cockpit

 4 -- 1 for each motor; 1 for cockpit dome lights